-An Internet evaluation of diabetics' self-reported knowledge of diabetes, attitudes toward diabetes, self-care empowerment levels, and diabetic complications DISSERTATION
+An Internet evaluation of diabetics' self-reported knowledge of diabetes, attitudes toward diabetes, self-care empowerment levels, and diabetic complications

 Anayo Ikeme, Teachers College, Columbia University, United States